Sustainable Finance Foundation Course 2018

 - Embark on the unique 'Oxford experience' and explore first-hand the richness that the city has to offer including candlelit college dinners and the opportunity to immerse yourself in one of the global homes of education.

-The course is centred around a four-day residential workshop held at Exeter College at the University of Oxford from Monday 10th to Thursday 13th September 2018.
+The course is centred around a four-day residential workshop held at Brasenose College at the University of Oxford from Monday 17th to Thursday 20th September 2018.
 Over the subsequent six to nine months, participants engage in an extended learning project implementing a real-world project related to finance and sustainability.
 The course is developing a global network of practitioners working at the intersection of finance and the environment.

 The course fee is £3,000 per person which includes all teaching costs, en-suite accommodation at an Oxford college, breakfast, lunch and several dinners.
 It does not include the cost of travel to and from Oxford, visas, or any personal expenses you may incur.
 Discounts may be available if three or more individuals from a single organisation enrol.
 To discuss these, as well as further partnership opportunities such as bespoke variations of the course then please contact us.